fontys-intersect/fontys-intersect-2020/bestpractices/secretmanagement.md

 - [Airquality](cases/airquality#Vulnerabilities)

 There is one case reported from the penetration tests related to this security issue: There where hardcoded credentials in an XML file in the airquality project.
+Other passwords where also badly mananged and stored.

 ## Bibliography